 2026 is the National Year of Reading, inspiring people of all ages to read more.

-This year we’ll be encouraging Islanders to ‘Go All In’ on reading – whether you’re a keen reader already, or you’ve fallen out of the habit.
+This year we’re encouraging Islanders to ‘Go All In’ on reading – whether you’re a keen reader already, or you’ve fallen out of the habit.

-The Library, the States of Guernsey, the Guernsey Literary Festival, Bright Beginnings and Guernsey Arts will be working together to champion reading for pleasure across the island.
+The Library, the States of Guernsey, the Guernsey Literary Festival, Bright Beginnings and Guernsey Arts are working together to champion reading for pleasure across the island.

 2026 is our opportunity to help everyone rediscover the joy of reading.